UtilitechAS/amsreader-firmware/README.md

 4) Automatic Wifi swapping if configured WLAN does not connect.
 See below for more info.
 5)

+## Wifi function (STA mode or AP mode):
+The option on configuration page in section Wifi called:  "Start a Wifi AP on home Wifi connection problem" will enable this:
+If the configured Wifi (should be your home Wifi) can not be reached within app.
+2 minutes software will swap to Wifi AP mode and will present a AP named "Stromzaehler-abcd" with **password: nesmep_esp32#V20** so one can acess the web pages on its default IP: 192.168.4.1

+Software will try to re-connect to the configured Wifi if no client is connected to this AP for 90 seconds.
+So if one is connected to AP Wifi the device will stay in AP mode.
+Please mind that most devices will do a automatic reconnect to the AP Wifi if the Wifi connection "Stromzaehler-abcd" was once used.
+This could prevent the ESP32 from automatically reconnecting to defined STA Wifi.

+"AP" button still is an option to swap between configured WLAN and an Wifi Access point called "Stromzaehler-abcd".
+The AP button must be pressed longer than 5 seconds to swap Wifi mode.

 ## Original README.md from amsreader-firmware:

 This code is designed to decode data from electric smart meters installed in many countries in Europe these days.
 The data is presented in a graphical web interface and can also send the data to a MQTT broker which makes it suitable for home automation project.
 Originally it was only designed to work with Norwegian meters, but has since been adapter to read any IEC-62056-7-5 or IEC-62056-21 compliant meters.